 Our governor rightfully said, “California looks like a third-world country.”
 We suffer record crime, a declining education system, and runaway inflation, while draconian mandates like SB-9 facilitate a historical California land grab thanks to the nexus between our politicians and land developers.
 I am tired of politicians making empty promises like affordable housing, only to profit the land developers.
 They promise progress but only give us crumbs.

 It is time we had someone who will actually keep their word, fight for the people and will NEVER sell out.
 We need to be smarter, more strategic about our investments and housing policies - we need a well thought out affordable housing plan, not just haphazard lot splitting, and a city-state partnership like this one for production must be part of the solution - not the preemption of local control.
 We need to explore options to fund low-income housing construction similar to the redevelopment agencies of the past, and launch new affordable cities.
+I believe in adding housing around transit stations but not violating the urban planning principles to maintain the charm, character and quality of life.
 I will fight the poorly planned housing push that preempts local control while ignoring the need for truly affordable housing, displaces small businesses, disregards any infrastructure plan for traffic, parking, water, sewers, environment and wildlife risks.
 Visit my managed growth vision plan to create true affordable housing and expand our economy.

 Over 168,000 Bay Area commuters and millions of local drivers are stuck every day in Silicon Valley traffic.
 Commutes are only getting longer and more frustrating, and our available public transportation is woefully inadequate.
 Billions have been wasted on the ill-conceived Bullet Train that is going nowhere, and our elected leaders have not been able to offer a solution for our traffic woes.
 Meanwhile, housing prices are going through the roof, and fewer people are able to afford homes in Silicon Valley within close proximity to their workplace.
 We need innovative measures to tackle these two issues simultaneously.